 The fundamental tool used by engineers and scientists to determine critical measurements, such as maximums, minimums and allowable rates of change.
 Utilize multiple methods in the calculation and application of limits, derivatives, transcendental functions, implicit differentiation and related rates.

-MATH1820 | Calculus II | Lecture (3 Credits)
+MATH1812 | Calculus I with Lab | Lecture/Laboratory (4 Credits)